AUGUST 19–SEPTEMBER 16, 2020

 The Varela Grants fund rigorous examinations of contemplative techniques with the ultimate goal that findings derived from such investigations will provide greater insight into contemplative practices and their application for reducing human suffering and promoting flourishing.
 Proposals are encouraged across broad domains, including: cognitive science, clinical psychology, education, anthropology, neuroscience, health/medical, social science, and humanities.
 Preference is given to interdisciplinary proposals that incorporate first-person contemplative methods (e.g., introspective investigation and reports on subjective experience) into traditional cognitive, behavioral, physiological, clinical, or socio-cultural research.

 This grant program encourages the active collaboration of scientists with contemplative scholars/practitioners in all phases of research.
+To be eligible for a Varela Grant, the applicant must have attended the Mind & Life Summer Research Institute in the United States, or the International Research Institute in Japan, within the last five years (i.e., for 2020 applications, one must have attended a Summer Research Institute in 2016 or later).
 Grants of up to $20,000 are awarded annually through a competitive application, review, and selection process.

 This year, we especially encourage applications that demonstrate relevance to the current Covid-19 pandemic.
 Please read the full Request for Proposals (RFP) for more information.